Learn the critical importance for businesses to adapt to evolving customer communication preferences in the digital age.

 When viewed through this member-driven lens, certain digital transformation projects immediately become top priorities (these could include projects like enhancements to channels, or improvements to customer service), while others take a back seat.

 During a recent webinar, two Doxim clients, Westminster Savings Credit Union and Copperfin Credit Union, explained how their credit unions are managing successful digital transformations by keeping the focus on their members.
-One commonality the two organizations share is the selection of enterprise-wide CRM as enabling technology for a better member experience.
+One commonality the two organizations share is the selection of enterprise-wide CRM for credit unions as enabling technology for a better member experience.
 Here’s how the two credit unions arrived at that decision, and what resulted from that choice: